Component Model

 }

-and when the form is available, the callback is called.
-(Previously, the common methods attached and detached were used instead.)
+and as soon as the form becomes available, the callback is invoked.
+(Previously, the common methods attached and detached were used for this purpose.)

 version: 3.x